 Movements need collaborators and we’re experienced at bringing together the best the industry has to offer.
-Each month, we will focus on a different theme relating to online bullying to show how these toxic behaviours can be tackled.
-From staying safe online, to increasing resilience and positivity, to supporting people not to be ‘trolls’ themselves – we’ll be creating podcasts, webinars, videos and articles for individuals, parents, carers, educators, employers and more.
+We'll focus on a different theme relating to online bullying to show how these toxic behaviours can be tackled.
+From staying safe online, to increasing resilience and positivity, to supporting people not to be ‘trolls’ themselves – we’ll be creating webinars, videos and articles for individuals, parents, carers, educators, employers and more.

 We’ve already had support from the Anti-Bullying Alliance, who is offering anti-bullying resources and training for our Call It Out campaign.

 Other partners include social inclusion charity, Campaign for Learning and Fika, a mental wellbeing app used in further education settings across the country.
 FE News, a leader in further education-related news has also given the campaign it's backing.
 Other supporters include CACHE Alumni, an online resource service for people working in the care and education sectors.

 We're collaborating with experts and guests to create helpful resources and articles on the topic of anti-bullying.
 You can read the latest from our blog below:

 - Spotting the signs of online bullying and what can be done to help | with the Anti-Bullying Alliance